uw-escience-cloudbank/restricted-codespace-test/README.md

 ## Additional Notes

-A CodeSpace is an Azure Virtual Machine that is connected to UW eScience [SSEC LLMoxie](https://github.com/uw-ssec/llmoxie) gateway with provisioned access to Anthropic Models via AWS Bedrock running on a CloudBank Account.
+A Codespace is an Azure Virtual Machine that is connected to UW eScience [SSEC LLMoxie](https://github.com/uw-ssec/llmoxie) gateway with provisioned access to Anthropic Models via AWS Bedrock running on a CloudBank Account.

 ☝️ Phew!
 That's a mouthful.
 But the point is that you can run VSCode in your browser and have access to Anthropic Claude models without having to install anything on your local machine.